 Don't Let This be a Pain in the Neck

-Do you spend several hours a day at the computer?
+Do you spend several hours a day on the computer?
 If so, it's important to know that this is one of the leading causes of chronic neck pain.
-Other causes include pinched nerves, muscle imbalance, poor posture and trauma.
+Other causes include pinched nerves, muscle imbalance, poor posture, and trauma.

 Neck pain can manifest in different ways.
 Besides pain, symptoms may include stiffness and tingling if sensitive nerves in the neck area are involved.
 Certain movements may aggravate the symptoms of neck pain.

 If you suffer from chronic neck pain, you are not alone.
 According to Harvard Health Publications, seven out of ten people will deal with neck pain at some point in their lives.
 The good news is that simple exercises (as prescribed by your physiotherapist) can offer relief from your chronic neck pain.
 If you've been living with neck pain for several weeks, your pain is considered chronic.
 Your physiotherapist can use a variety of techniques including manual therapy and therapeutic exercises to stretch and strengthen the sensitive muscles in the neck region.
 This is important for the long term relief of chronic neck pain.